 The chase reverses—a literal peripeteia (a sudden change of fortune, in Greek "a turning around")!—until Helen finally catches Menelaus and the couple is reunited.
 Ultimately, the play ends happily as our savvy heroine cons her captor, the lecherous pharaoh, out of a ship whereupon heroic husband and faithful, crafty, beautiful, sun-tanned wife escape and hurry home.

 A happy ending, some comic violence, a lovely damsel in need of rescue, a day at the beach—these are the hallmarks of melodrama, comedy and popular entertainment, not tragedy in any sense of the word, at least any modern sense of the word.
-But, if it were not for the chance survival of the "alphabetic plays," we would have little idea such dramas were even capable of being presented under that name on the classical Greek stage.
-For that alone, we owe great thanks to the persistently rebellious Euripides and the luck of a random accident which preserved such "tragedies" for us.
+So, if it were not for the chance survival of the "alphabetic plays," we would have little idea such dramas were even capable of being presented as tragedy on the classical Greek stage.
+For that alone, we owe great thanks to the persistently rebellious Euripides and the luck of a freak accident which preserved entertainments like this for us.
 In light of this, it seems safe to say that not all goat-songs aimed at being Sophocles' Oedipus, as Aristotle would have us believe.

 B. Euripides' Life

-Still, for all his unconventionality and irreverence, Euripides was born into a respectable Athenian family which, while not as well-off as Sophocles', was certainly well-to-do.
-Several times in his comedies, however, Aristophanes parrots a popular joke in his daythat Euripides' mother was a "green-grocer"—we have no idea to what the joke is referring—can it mean she sold vegetables in the Athenian market?
+Still, for all his unconventionality and irreverence, Euripides was born into a respectable Athenian family which, while not as well-off as Sophocles', was certainly above middle-class.
+Several times in his comedies, however, Aristophanes parrots a popular joke in his day that Euripides' mother was a "green-grocer"—we have no idea to what the joke is referring—does this mean she sold vegetables in the Athenian market?
 That seems highly unlikely for a woman of the social position her family enjoyed.

 Even if based on unfounded whimsy, the comic poet's ridicule points to one important aspect of the tragedian's life at least: how few reliable data there are.
 As opposed to Sophocles whose life history it is possible at least to sketch out in rough detail, virtually all that comes down to us about Euripides-the-person smacks of gossip and sensationalism.
 Thus, it is safe to throw out the biographies which claim his own dysfunctional home and marriage stimulated the manifold difficulties which the mythological families in his plays so often face.
 Such tripe is obviously historical filler, a clear indication that the ancients themselves had little credible information about the man behind the masks.